 To maintain stability in the stock market, daily price swings are monitored and regulated.
 Under current PSE regulations, whenever an order will result in a breach of the trading threshold of a security within a trading day, the trading of that security will be frozen.
 Orders cannot be posted, modified or cancelled for a security that is frozen.
 In cases where an order has been partially matched, only the portion of the order that will result in a breach of the trading threshold will be frozen.
-Where the order results in a breach of the trading threshold will be frozen.
-Where the order results in a breach of the trading threshold apply:
+Where the order results in a breach of the trading threshold, the following procedures shall apply:

-• In case the static threshold is breached, the PSE will accept the order, provided the price is within the allowable percentage price difference under the implementing guidelines of the revised trading rules (i.e., 50% of the previous day's reference or closing price, or the last adjusted closing price);

-otherwise, such order will be rejected.
+- In case the static threshold is breached, the PSE will accept the order, provided the price is within the allowable percentage price difference under the implementing guidelines of the revised trading rules (i.e., 50% of the previous day's reference or closing price, or the last adjusted closing price); otherwise, such order will be rejected.
 In cases where the order is accepted, the PSE will adjust the static threshold to 60%.
-All orders breaching the 60% static threshold will be rejected by the PSE.

-• In case the dynamic threshold is breached, the PSE will accept the order if the price is within the allowable percentage price difference under the existing regulations (i.e., 20% for security cluster A and newly-listed securities, 15% for security cluster B and 10% for security cluster C); otherwise, such order will be rejected by the PSE.
+All orders breaching the 60% static threshold will be rejected by the PSE. - In case the dynamic threshold is breached, the PSE will accept the order if the price is within the allowable percentage price difference under the existing regulations (i.e., 20% for security cluster A and newly-listed securities, 15% for security cluster B and 10% for security cluster C); otherwise, such order will be rejected by the PSE.